Put on your safety pants

 IUNO’s opinion

-As a clear rule, employees are entitled to wear religious symbols such as hijabs, calots, turbans or cross jewelry during working hours.
+As a clear rule, employees are entitled to wear religious symbols such as hijabs, calots, turbans or cross jewellery during working hours.
 In terms of uniforms, companies can generally not forbid this and will be limited to set requirements for the religious expression’s design.
 For example, the material and colour of a hijab.

 IUNO recommends that companies discuss implementing safety measures with employee representatives and safety representatives to ensure compliance.
 The company can be held liable for work injuries and must implement measures to prevent and avoid this.
 Such measures can risk being discriminatory and will only be legal if they have a justified cause, are proportionate, and necessary.